 1.2.
-Government administration sections
+Governmental administration sections

-The Act of 4 September 1997 on government administration sections (Journal of Laws of 2022, item 2512) defines the tasks and powers of competent ministers, inter alia, in various spheres related to the social security.
+The Act of 4 September 1997 on governmental administration sections (Journal of Laws of 2022, item 2512, and of 2023, item 2029) defines the tasks and powers of competent ministers, inter alia, in various spheres related to the social security.

-According to the Act, the social security section falls under the competence of the minister in charge of social security and covers issues related to:
+According to the Act (Article 31(1)), the social security section falls under the competence of the minister in charge of social security and covers issues related to:

-- social insurance and social provision, - old-age pension funds, - social assistance and benefits for persons and households in a difficult material and social situation, - counteracting pathologies, - government programmes in the area of social assistance, in particular for persons and households in a difficult material and social situation as well as for groups threatened with social exclusion, - social benefits, employment, social and vocational rehabilitation of people with disabilities, - social economy, social entrepreneurship, including social cooperatives, - combatants and victims of repressions, - coordination of social security systems, except for health benefits in kind.
+- social insurance and social provision, - old-age pension funds, - social assistance and benefits for persons and households in a difficult material and social situation, - counteracting pathologies, - government programmes in the area of social assistance, in particular for persons and households in a difficult material and social situation, as well as for groups threatened with social exclusion, - social benefits, employment, social and vocational rehabilitation of people with disabilities, - social economy, social entrepreneurship, including social cooperatives, - combatants and victims of repression. - coordination of social security systems, except for health benefits in kind.